- Complete the Stage One Expression of Interest (EOI) application form, including the relevant tick box relating to category of funding being sought.

 CPA member information

-CPA Australia does not undertake to provide researchers with access to members for the purpose of participating in research projects.
+CPA Australia does not undertake to provide researchers with access to members, or members’ data, in undertaking research projects.
 In special circumstances, consideration may be given where researchers apply for dispensation and provide detailed information on the data requested, how it will be used, and the mechanisms in place to ensure data security and compliance with relevant privacy legislation and policies.

-Details of other organisations that have been approached for funding or are providing funding related to the research application must be included in the Stage Two application.
+Details of other organisations that have been approached for funding or are providing funding related to the project forming the basis of the research application must be included in the Stage Two application.

 CPA Australia standard contract